Accountability (Part one) and the Nature of Sin

 how we can assume responsibility for our decisions today prompts us

-to action.
-In Colossians 3:23, we are encouraged to “And whatsoever
+we are encouraged to “And

-strengthens our resolve to take ownership of our daily choices,
+This strengthens our resolve to take ownership of our daily choices,

 performing them in a manner that honors God.
 Whether in the